-If you’re an entrepreneur who is eager to burn the midnight oil with a new business venture, we’ve got an idea for you: homemade candles.
+If you’re an entrepreneur who is eager to burn the midnight oil with a new business venture, we’ve got a potential retail or online business idea for you: homemade candles.

 When it comes to creating a product that’s practical and hot (literally and figuratively), learning how to make candles is a skillset that’s useful even for the hesitant DIYer.